-1. Describe the need for measures to ensure the safety of public housing residents (select all that apply) \boxtimes High incidence of violent and/or drug-related crime in some or all of the PHA's developments \boxtimes adjacent to the PHA's developments \boxtimes Residents fearful for their safety and/or the safety of their children Observed lower-level crime, vandalism and/or graffiti People on waiting list unwilling to move into one or more developments due to perceived and/or actual levels of violent and/or drug-related crime \boxtimes 2.
-What information or data did the PHA used to determine the need for PHA actions to improve safety of residents (select all that apply). \boxtimes Safety and security survey of residents \boxtimes Analysis of crime statistics over time for crimes committed "in and around" public housing authority \bowtie Resident reports \bowtie PHA employee reports \boxtimes Police reports \boxtimes Demonstrable, quantifiable success with previous or ongoing anticrime/anti drug programs X Review of Civil Rights Administrative Report Forms Consultation with Boston Police Department Community Disorders Unit
+1. Describe the need for measures to ensure the safety of public housing residents (select all that apply) \boxtimes High incidence of violent and/or drug-related crime in some or all of the PHA's developments \boxtimes adjacent to the PHA's developments Residents fearful for their safety and/or the safety of their children \boxtimes Observed lower-level crime, vandalism and/or graffiti \boxtimes People on waiting list unwilling to move into one or more developments due to perceived and/or actual levels of violent and/or drug-related crime \boxtimes Other: Incidence of alleged civil rights violations. other metaches of uneged erviringing violations.
+2. What information or data did the PHA used to determine the need for PHA actions to improve safety of residents (select all that apply). \boxtimes Safety and security survey of residents \boxtimes Analysis of crime statistics over time for crimes committed "in and around" muhlia hausina authamitu Analysis of cost trends over time for repair of vandalism and removal of graffiti \boxtimes Resident reports \boxtimes PHA employee reports \boxtimes Police reports \bowtie Demonstrable, quantifiable success with previous or ongoing anticrime/anti drug programs \boxtimes Other: Regular consultation with Tenant Task Forces Review of Civil Rights Administrative Report Forms Consultation with Boston Police Department Community Disorders Unit